Why commercial property roofs are rarely used for solar energy-breakinglatest.news-Breaking Latest News

 Also read: Large solar parks are to be built here

-However, there are two arguments against this: On the one hand, commercial roofs must be able to support many photovoltaic systems, which becomes a problem, especially in large logistics halls, where walls and roof only have the function of an outer skin.
+However, there are two arguments against this: On the one hand, commercial roofs must be able to support many photovoltaic systems, which becomes a problem, especially in large logistics halls where walls and roof only have the function of an outer skin.
 From the provider’s point of view, however, this is rarely a real obstacle in practice.
 “Currently there are really few projects that fail because of this,” says Schulze Brock.
 “Currently, east-west systems are mostly built on flat roofs.
 Ten years ago, only south-facing systems were built.
-More ballast on the roof was therefore required due to the larger area exposed to the wind.”
+As a result, more ballast on the roof was needed due to the larger area exposed to the wind.”